eclipse-apoapsis/ort-server/config/git/README.md

 The `listFiles` function can be used to get the list of all the objects of type `file` located in the given path.
 It takes in the context (as returned by the `resolveContext` function) and requires the provided path to refer to a directory, otherwise a `ConfigException` is thrown.

-In order to make sure that a configuration file is present in the given path, the `contains` function can be used.
+To make sure that a configuration file is present in the given path, the `contains` function can be used.
 It takes in the context and a path to a file and returns `true` if the file is present or `false` if the returned object is not a file, or if the specified path does not exist in the given repository at all.

-The `getFile` function returns an `InputStream` for reading the content of a configuration file with the given `path` in the given `context`, throwing an exception if the file cannot be resolved or access is not possible for whatever reasons.
+The `getFile` function returns an `InputStream` for reading the content of a configuration file with the given `path` in the given `context`, throwing an exception if the file cannot be resolved or access is not possible for whatever reason.

 ## Configuration

 ### Enabling the provider (static configuration)

-In order to activate `GitConfigFileProvider`, the application configuration must contain a section `configManager` with a property `fileProvider` set to the value "git-config".
+To activate `GitConfigFileProvider`, the application configuration must contain a section `configManager` with a property `fileProvider` set to the value "git-config".
 In addition, the URL of the git repository is needed, for example:

 ```